-In January 2013, the San Antonio City Council approved an average rate increase of 8.4% for most services provided by SAWS effective March 1, 2013.
+In November 2013, the San Antonio City Council approved an average rate increase of 5.1% for most services provided by SAWS effective January 1, 2014.
 This rate adjustment was needed to provide additional funding to address aging infrastructure issues, support continued development of additional water supplies, reduce sanitary sewer overflows and meet other operational requirements.
-Customer growth has been somewhat steady during the last three years despite a weak economy and high unemployment levels.
-During 2012 customer connections grew 1.5% compared to 1.2% during 2011 and 1.3% during 2010.
-The San Antonio region is positioned to see slightly elevated growth levels during the next few years.
+At the same time, the City Council pre-approved a rate increase beginning in January 2015 of an amount not to exceed 5.3% for the average residential customer.
+Customer growth has been somewhat steady during the last three years despite a somewhat weak economy and high unemployment levels.
+During 2013 customer connections grew .9% compared to 1.5% during 2012 and 1.2% during 2011.
+The San Antonio region is positioned to see continued growth levels during the next few years.
 While continued customer growth can help offset increasing operating costs, the development of additional water supplies to service the growth in customers as well as the continuing costs to address infrastructure issues will require future rate adjustments.